EasyCam/LUX2EV/README.md

 ## Usage

-Just input the Lux and ISO values, and the software will calculate the shutter speed under different aperture.
+Just input the Lux value and select an ISO, and the software will calculate the shutter speed under different aperture.
 ![](./images/Screenshot.png)